That-Dev-Girl-Sites/jhalabi.com/_posts/2015-04-22-about-this-tech-girl.md

 ---
 layout: post
-title: "About This Tech Girl"
+title: "About this tech girl"
 date: "2015-04-22"
 redirect_from: "/blog/about-this-tech-girl"
 categories: